-That said, sole reliance on a blocklist-centric WAF for API security leaves an organisation vulnerable.
-API threat mitigation can avoid these risks with a “positive security” model, like API Shield, which only allows known behaviour while identifying and rejecting everything else.
+That said, sole reliance on a blocklist-centric WAF for API security leaves an organization vulnerable.
+API threat mitigation can avoid these risks with a “positive security” model, like API Shield, which only allows known behavior while identifying and rejecting everything else.

-One key step towards a positive model is deploying strong authentication and authorisation which is not vulnerable to the reuse or sharing of passwords — e.g. TLS or OAuth.
-Managing permissions and certificate sharing can be time-consuming, so developers should prioritise tools that simplify the allowlisting process as much as possible.
+One key step towards a positive model is deploying strong authentication and authorization which is not vulnerable to the reuse or sharing of passwords — e.g. TLS or OAuth.
+Managing permissions and certificate sharing can be time-consuming, so developers should prioritize tools that simplify the allowlisting process as much as possible.

 Of course, extracting a certificate from a device and reusing it elsewhere is not impossible.
 Developers also need a way to validate API calls themselves.
 Schema validation can do this by matching the contents of API requests—the query parameters that come after the URL and contents of the POST body—against a contract or “schema” that contains the rules for what is expected.
 If validation fails, the API call is blocked protecting the origin from an invalid request or a malicious payload.

 Adding new security tools to existing ones like DDoS mitigation and rate limiting can create challenges.
 When API calls pass through many disparate tools, they become more cumbersome to monitor and log.
-In addition, funnelling traffic through different tools in geographically distributed data centres can add latency and slow application performance.
+In addition, funneling traffic through different tools in geographically distributed data centers can add latency and slow application performance.

 For these reasons, API security is best served by multiple security capabilities integrated into a larger edge network, offering advantages like: